geekq/workflow/README.markdown

 Enum values or other custom values
 -----------------------------------

 If you don't want to store your state as a string column, you can specify the value associated with each state.
-YOu can use an int (like an enum) or a shorter string.
+Yu can use an int (like an enum) or a shorter string, or whatever you want.

-Oh, you can
+Just pass the "value" for the state as the second parameter to the "state" method.

     Class Foo < ActiveRecord::Base
       include Workflow